tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 The new storage system for project data areas is now ready to be used.
 Starting now, projects can request to migrate, using the migration process described above.

-We will switch all project data areas to the 'new' storage on **21st May 2024**.
+We will switch all project data areas to the 'new' storage on **4th June 2024**.
 If you have not migrated your data before then, your ``$DATA`` area will be mounted on new storage system and appear empty.
 Your old data will be available *read-only* under ``/migration/$PROJECT/$USER``

 How long will my data be available on the old storage after migration?